NEW RESOURCE! American Periodicals 1740-1900

 This resource encompasses a wide range of popular, literary, and professional publications and it includes advertisements, obituaries, letters-to-the editor, editorial cartoons, and more.

-Users may access American Periodicals Series Online 1740-1900 from the front page of the Libraries website, either through IRIS or by following one of these paths from the Indexes and Databases pages:
+Users may access American Periodicals Series Online 1740-1900 from the front page of the Libraries website, either through Library Catalog or by following one of these paths from the Indexes and Databases pages:

 Posted February 21, 2003